gvwilson/thirdbit/src/fiction/cloudherd/index.md

 leaving only their faces exposed.
 Up ahead,
-Noxy saw that Rash and Sensy had done the same—as Sensy had said more than once, Rash might be a goof, but at least he was a *warm* goof.
+Noxy saw that Rash and Sensy had done the same—as Sensy had said more than once, Rash might be a pest, but at least he was a *warm* pest.

 Only Grappa Gas seemed unaffected.
 "Saints and their inventions,
 but I love this," he sighed.
-He'd brought a cushion to rest his wooden leg on so that it wouldn't poke into Big Blue, but a long scarf only slightly less colorful than Rash's gloves was his only concession to the freezing temperature.
+He'd brought a cushion to rest his wooden leg on so that it wouldn't poke into Big Blue, but his only concession to the freezing temperature was a long scarf only slightly less colorful than Rash's gloves.
 "Look, the condors are back in their nest!
 We should invite them them to visit some time."